Welcome

 For Museums

-PLCFA offers a new curatorial language for authenticity, provenance, and stewardship in the 21st century, providing the data (MWPM) to justify complex acquisitions.
+PLCFA offers a new curatorial language for authenticity, provenance, and stewardship in the 21st century, providing the data (MWPM) to justify complex acquisitions that resist easy financial abstraction.

 For Galleries